michael2012z/BitBible/markdown/JPS/files/Num.md

 2. And the people cried unto Moses; and Moses prayed unto HaShem, and the fire abated.

-3. And the name of that place was called Taberah,That is, Burning. because the fire of HaShem burnt among them.
+3. And the name of that place was called Taberah,

 4. And the mixed multitude that was among them fell a lusting; and the children of Israel also wept on their part, and said: 'Would that we were given flesh to eat!